SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 # Migration Guide for Applications that use Spring Security and java-container-security

-This migration guide is a step-by-step guide explaining how to replace the SAP-internal Java Container Security Client library with this open-source version.
+This migration guide is a step-by-step guide explaining how to replace the following SAP-internal Java Container Security Client libraries
+- com.sap.xs2.security:java-container-security
+- com.sap.cloud.security.xsuaa:java-container-security

+with this open-source version.

 ## Maven Dependencies
 To use the new [java-security](/java-security) client library the dependencies declared in maven `pom.xml` need to be updated.